Rita-Bernstein/Quarter_Circle_Forward_PUNCH_Mod/README.md

 # Art Assets

-Duffel Bag - Found original at https://game-icons.net/1x1/lorc/swap-bag.html - Made by Lorc, and shared through CC BY 3.0 - Version in game is modified.
+Duffel Bag - Found original at https://game-icons.net/1x1/lorc/swap-bag.html - Made by Lorc, and shared through CC BY 3.0 - Version in game is modified by mod creator.

-Red Headband - Found original at https://game-icons.net/1x1/delapouite/headband-knot.html - Made by Delapouite, and shared through CC BY 3.0 - Version in game is modified.
+Red Headband - Found original at https://game-icons.net/1x1/delapouite/headband-knot.html - Made by Delapouite, and shared through CC BY 3.0 - Version in game is modified by mod creator.

-Fighting Gloves - Found original at https://game-icons.net/1x1/lorc/mailed-fist.html - Made by Lorc, and shared through CC BY 3.0 - Version in game is modified.
+Fighting Gloves - Found original at https://game-icons.net/1x1/lorc/mailed-fist.html - Made by Lorc, and shared through CC BY 3.0 - Version in game is modified by mod creator.

-Spiky Bracers - Made by hand.
+Spiky Bracers - Made by hand by mod creator.

-White Boots - Found original at https://game-icons.net/1x1/lorc/steeltoe-boots.html - Made by Lorc, and shared through CC BY 3.0 - Version in game is modified.
+White Boots - Found original at https://game-icons.net/1x1/lorc/steeltoe-boots.html - Made by Lorc, and shared through CC BY 3.0 - Version in game is modified by mod creator.

-Handcuffs - Found original at https://game-icons.net/1x1/lorc/handcuffs.html - Made by Lorc, and shared through CC BY 3.0 - Version in game is modified.
+Handcuffs - Found original at https://game-icons.net/1x1/lorc/handcuffs.html - Made by Lorc, and shared through CC BY 3.0 - Version in game is modified by mod creator.

 # Notes For Contributors